 VIAS3D provides Computational Fluid Dynamics (CFD) for Industrial Equipment

-Fluid flow constitutes one of the critical factors when manufacturing a component that interacts with any sort of fluid, including air and water.
+Fluid flow constitutes one of the critical factors when manufacturing a component that interacts with any sort of fluid, including water.
 For the successful operation of these components, accurate fluid dynamics analysis is crucial.
 Startups develop CFD, which digitally analyzes and solves problems involving fluid interaction.
 For example, CFD optimizes the efficiency of industrial fans, reduces time and cost in the design phase, and also improves the performance of products.

 Based out of the US, VIAS3D is a startup performing CFD analysis for industrial equipment.
 The startup offers its services in design, efficiency, and performance analysis, as well as fan-curve prediction of industrial fans and blowers.
 VIAS3D also conducts failure and thermal analysis for fluid machinery and non-newtonian flow analysis for polymer melts and molds.
 The startup’s CFD solution extends machinery lifespan while reducing the time required for design and fabrication.
 The startup also offers FEA and electromagnetic contact and performance analysis for machinery.